-For the year ended December 31, 2023, the cross currency interest rate swaps, the combination of the 2025 Term Loan and 2025 Interest Rate Swap, the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap, and the EUR denominated draws under the Credit Facility are designated as net investment hedges of the Trust's investments in foreign operations ("Net Investment Hedges").
+For the year ended December 31, 2024, the cross currency interest rate swaps, the combination of the 2025 Term Loan and 2025 Interest Rate Swap, and the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap are designated as net investment hedges of the Trust's investments in foreign operations ("Net Investment Hedges").
 The effectiveness of the hedges is assessed quarterly.
-Gains and losses associated with the effective portion of the hedges are recognized in other comprehensive (loss) income.
-For the year ended December 31, 2023, the Trust has assessed the Net Investment Hedges, except for the 2023 Cross Currency Interest Rate Swap (for the period from October 12, 2023 to November 30, 2023), a portion of the 2024 Cross Currency Interest Rate Swap, a portion of the combination of the 2025 Term Loan and 2025 Interest Rate Swap, and a portion of the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap, to be effective.
+Gains and losses associated with the effective portion of the hedges are recognized in other comprehensive income (loss).
+For the year ended December 31, 2024, the Trust has assessed the Net Investment Hedges to be effective, except for a portion of the 2024 Cross Currency Interest Rate Swap, a portion of the combination of the September 2026 Term Loan and 2025 Interest Rate Swap, a portion of the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap, a portion of the Combination of the September 2026 Term Loan and September 2026 Interest Rate Swap, a portion of the Combination of the September 2026 Term Loan and September 2026 Interest Rate Swap, and a portion of the December 2026 Cross Currency Interest Rate Swap, and a portion of the December 2026 Cross Currency Interest Rate Swap.

-On October 12, 2023, as a result of the designation of the 2029 Cross Currency Interest Rate Swap, the Trust de-designated the 2023 Cross Currency Interest Rate Swap.
-Since the Trust did not employ hedge accounting for the 2023 Cross Currency Interest Rate Swap from the period October 12, 2023 to November 30, 2023, a fair value loss of \$12.4 million is recognized in fair value losses (gains) on financial instruments, net (note 14(e)) in the combined statement of net income.
+On October 4, 2024, as a result of the designation of the October 2029 Cross Currency Interest Rate Swap as a net investment hedge, the Trust de-designated the 2024 Cross Currency Interest Rate Swap.
+Since the Trust did not employ hedge accounting for the 2024 Cross Currency Interest Rate Swap from the period October 4, 2024 to December 19, 2024, a fair value gain of \$13.9 million is recognized in fair value (gains) losses on financial instruments, net, (note 12(e)) in the consolidated combined statement of net income.

-For the year ended December 31, 2023, a net fair value loss of \$20.4 million has been recognized in fair value losses (gains) on financial instruments, net (note 14(e)) in the combined statement of net income, due to the de-designation of the 2023 Cross Currency Interest Rate Swap (from the period October 12, 2023 to November 30, 2023) and the ineffectiveness relating to the interest rate portion of certain hedging relationships described above.
+For the year ended December 31, 2024, a net fair value gain of \$7.1 million has been recognized in fair value (gains) losses on financial instruments, net (note 12(e)) in the consolidated combined statement of net income, due to the de-designation of the 2024 Cross Currency Interest Rate Swap (from the period October 4, 2024 to December 19, 2024) and the ineffectiveness relating to the interest rate portion of certain hedging relationships described above.

-The Trust has elected to record the differences resulting from the interest rates associated with the derivatives in the combined statements of net income.
+The Trust has elected to record the differences resulting from the interest rates associated with the derivatives in the consolidated combined statements of net income.